PalaashAgrawal/allmond/.docs/accelerate.md

 ## NOTE: Usage of FSDP
 For larger models, you might want to use a FSDP strategy, where model layers are also split accross different GPUs, along with the data.
-In my experience, you should always define a wrap policy `fsdp_auto_wrap_policy` as `TRANSFORMER_BASED_WRAP`, and define the name of the class to wrap `fsdp_transformer_layer_cls_to_wrap`, with the name of the basic transformer block class used in your code.
+In my experience, you should always define the wrap policy `fsdp_auto_wrap_policy` as `TRANSFORMER_BASED_WRAP` (rather than `SIZE_BASED_WRAP`),  and define the name of the class to wrap `fsdp_transformer_layer_cls_to_wrap`, with the name of the basic transformer block class used in your code.

 For example,
 - in the default architecture (defined in `model/gpt.py`), the basic transformer class is named as `TransformerBlock`.